opendatasoft/ods-documentation/source/creating_content_with_studio/publishing-page.rst

 Unpublishing a page from the list of pages
 ------------------------------------------
-From the list of pages, you can unpublish a page that has been prevously published.
+From the list of pages, you can unpublish a page that has been previously published.
 This will make it unavailable to your users on your portal until you publish it again.

 1. From the list of pages, hover over the desired page.